mttschltz/kittythinks/content/food-security-resources.md

 So how much food is needed?
 To determine this, we need to look at culture, nutritional requirements and income.

 The latter may seem strange - demand for food should be consistent regardless of income?
 The reality is that how much a country _must _produce is partially reliant on whether it can afford to import food if production falls short or is hampered.
-Developed countries can often lower their food insecurity risk by importing food
+Developed countries can often reduce their food insecurity risk by importing food, while underdeveloped countries, such as in sub-Saharan Africa, cannot.

+Nutritional requirements are also problematic to predict.
+On average, higher-income countries consume more animal products; however, when lower-income countries catch up, they too will consume more animal products.
+Animal products require significantly larger amounts of land to grow fodder crops and higher usage of water.